Information

 The School Council is the governing body of the school.
 Through the Education & Training Reform Act 2006 the Parliament has given certain powers and responsibilities to voluntary governing bodies at each school, namely the school council.
 Elected school councillors are voted for by the entire school community at the beginning of each school year and are expected to serve the school as a whole rather than represent the interests of any special group.

-Middle Park Primary School has a council membership of 10, comprising six parent representatives and four DEECD members.
+Middle Park Primary School has a council membership of 13, comprising six parent representatives and four DET staff members and up to 3 community co-opted members.

 Sub-committees